techidaily/site-facebook/source/_posts/facebook-monitoring-heres-your-privacy-reclaiming-guide.md

  The jokes on them: I didn't rate Call of Duty in 2017, and I'm still not a fan now, either.
 Some changes, however, are more accurate.
 I do like board games, strategy games, and collectible card games.
 Nice to see my music taste has developed from just "Music" in 2017 into several different genres.

  The system in 2021 has changed somewhat, with Facebook's information about ad preferences and topics more shrowded.
-In the following image, you can see the updated[Ad Preferences page](http://www.facebook.com/ads/preferences/) and the various settings now available to you.
+In the following image, you can see the updated [Ad Preferences page](http://www.facebook.com/ads/preferences/) and the various settings now available to you.
 Handily, you can now use the**Audience Based Advertising** page to see the pages tracking your profile and using your information to advertise to you.

 ![facebook 2021 advertising data](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/facebook-2021-advertising-data.jpg)

  Regardless of what Facebook's advertising preferences say about me, it perfectly illustrates the profile built to serve you advertising you will engage with, rather than a random spiel of useless ads.

- If you want to stop being stalked by ads online, consider using the[Off-Facebook Activity](https://facebook.com/off-facebook-activity) tool to control which apps and services can[share your data with Facebook](https://www.makeuseof.com/tag/off-facebook-activity-tool/) .
+ If you want to stop being stalked by ads online, consider using the [Off-Facebook Activity](https://facebook.com/off-facebook-activity) tool to control which apps and services can [share your data with Facebook](https://www.makeuseof.com/tag/off-facebook-activity-tool/) .

 ### Facebook Tracks Users, Even Without an Account